Information for trust account examiners

 Criteria for designation as an external examiner

-To be eligible for appointment as a designated external examiner, pursuant to Section 240(1) of the Legal Profession Act 2006, the individual must be:
+To be eligible for appointment as a designated external examiner, pursuant to Section 240(1) of the Legal Profession Act 2006 (ACT), an applicant must be:

-4. A person registered as an auditor under Part 9.2 of the Corporations Act, or
+d) A person registered as an auditor under Part 9.2 of the Corporations Act 2001 (Cth), or

 The Council of the ACT Law Society has approved the following courses of education: